xymy/gethash/README.md

 # gethash

-Generate or check hash values.
+A command-line tools that can generate or check hash values.

 ## Installation